-- Reading a variety of modern and historical thinkers as a way to len about reading the scriptures, Christian community, vocation, corporate and private worship, a rule of life, spiritual friendship/mentoring/direction. - Participating as a group in some of the practices mentioned above.
-This component meets two other outcomse of the course: the development of a cohort/community among first year students and the experience of participating in the practices of worship, reading the bible, common and private worship.

-Abbreviations for Required Course Texts
+- Reading a variety of modern and historical Christian writers to engage the centrality of Christian community in the Body of Christ and the practices which nurture and sustain it. - Participating as a group in some of the practices of Christian community.
+This component meets two other outcomes of the course: the development of a cohort/community among first year students and the practice of participating in daily prayer. - Abbreviations for Required Course Texts